No, the title isn’t meant to be a punchline.

 I really encourage you to read the rest of the article if you’re interested.
 It addresses things like the paid vacations given by employers (they still suck compared to other countries) and how it breaks down depending on your pay level (poor people get screwed, what a shocker).
 It baffles me why employers wouldn’t want to make their employees happy, since happy employees are more loyal and productive and ultimately benefit a business in the long run.
 Everyone wins!

-As someone who has been a perpetual student her whole life, I’ve never really experienced a “real job.”
-Working minimum wage at a golf course doesn’t seem to count for this discussion, since I didn’t have any benefits.
+As someone who has been a perpetual student her whole life, I’ve never really experienced a “real job” but I know I’ll soon have to, to start paying my graduate student loans.
+Working minimum wage at a golf course doesn’t seem to count for this discussion since I didn’t have any benefits.
 But grad school has its own unique situation when it comes to things like paid leave, partially thank to the weird student-employee limbo it puts you in.